6 Ways to Post eBay Listings Faster

 - Choose the shipping method and assign a shipping cost.

 - Submit the listing.

 Listing on eBay takes time because of the nature of the task—most sellers are offering items that must be explained and priced individually.
 There are several ways to list faster on eBay; it just takes some organization, focus, and a plan.
 Remember, the more items you list, the more items you will sell, so it is definitely in your best interest to learn all the possible methods for listing eBay items faster.

 Don't Multitask: Focus on Listing Only

 It is better to give 100% attention to the task at hand, complete it, and move on to the next task rather than try to juggle multiple tasks at once.
-Eliminate as many distractions as possible, concentrate on listing, and your productivity will dramatically improve because you will be focused.
+Eliminate as many distractions as possible, concentrate on a listing, and your productivity will dramatically improve because you will be focused.

 Time blocking is dedicating a chunk of time to accomplishing one task in order to increase focus and productivity.
 For example, in the eBay world, you could dedicate 10 a.m. to noon every day to taking photos.
 Or 8 p.m. to 10 p.m. for listing.
 You may also choose to base it on what your schedule and workload are for the day.
 The objective is to plan what you will do and stick to the plan.
-If you have dedicated two hours to taking photos, don't do anything else during that time, and don't allow yourself to be distracted unless it is a true emergency.
+If you have dedicated two hours to take photos, don't do anything else during that time, and don't allow yourself to be distracted unless it is a true emergency.

 Work With Small Batches